DS-USAFA/PSSE-Solutions-Manual/docs/index.md

 biblio-style: apalike
 link-citations: yes
 cover-image: "figures/CoverSol2.png"
-description: "This is a set of solutions used for Math 377 and 356, starting in the fall of 2020 and the spring of 2022, respectively."
+description: "This is a set of solutions used for Math 356, starting in the spring of 2022."
 ---

 \input{latex/math-definitions.tex}